Best Enterprise Risk Management Software for Large, Complex Organizations (2026)

 Is social engineering testing worth the investment?

-Yes, organizations typically see ROI within 6-12 months through reduced incident response costs and improved breach prevention.
-The average testing program costs significantly less than a single security incident.
+Yes.
+Organizations typically see ROI within 6–12 months through reduced incident response costs and improved breach prevention.
+The average testing program costs significantly less than a single security incident — and a fraction of a single AI-assisted fraud transfer.
+With breach costs averaging $4.45 million, the math is decisive.

 How often should we test employees?